Marshall

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Marshall has 18 operational public transport stops, offering a combination of train and bus services.
-These stops are served by 18 distinct routes, facilitating 2,093 weekly passenger trips in total.
-The accessibility of these services is rated as excellent, with residents on average situated just 184 meters away from the nearest stop.
+Marshall has 18 operational public transport stops offering a mix of train services.
+These stops are served by 18 unique routes, facilitating 2093 weekly passenger trips in total.
+The area's transport accessibility is rated excellent, with residents on average residing 184 meters from the nearest stop.
+Predominantly residential, Marshall sees most commuters traveling outward, with cars being the primary mode of transportation at 93%.
+On average, there are 1.1 vehicles per dwelling, lower than the regional norm.
+According to the 2021 Census, 16.6% of residents work from home, which may be influenced by COVID-19 conditions.

 Frequently Asked Questions - Transport